silverstripe/silverstripe-framework/docs/en/reference/grid-field.md

 If you need more granular control, e.g. to consistently deny non-admins from deleting records, use the `DataObject->can...()` methods
 (see [DataObject permissions](/reference/dataobject#permissions)).

+## Creating your own Fragments

+Fragments are designated areas within a GridField which can be shared between component templates.
+You can define your own fragments by using a `\$DefineFragment' placeholder in your components' template.
+This example will simply create an area rendered before the table wrapped in a simple `<div>`.

+	:::php
+	class MyAreaComponent implements GridField_HTMLProvider {
+		public function getHTMLFragments( $gridField) {
+			return array(
+				'before' => '<div class="my-area">$DefineFragment(my-area)</div>'
+			);
+		}
+	}

+We're returning raw HTML from the component, usually this would be handled by a SilverStripe template.
+Please note that in templates, you'll need to escape the dollar sign on `$DefineFragment`:
+These are specially processed placeholders as opposed to native template syntax.

+Now you can add other components into this area by returning them as an array from your [api:GridFieldComponent->getHTMLFragments()] implementation:

+	:::php
+	class MyShareLinkComponent implements GridField_HTMLProvider {
+		public function getHTMLFragments( $gridField) {
+			return array(
+				'my-area' => '<a href>...</a>'
+			);
+		}
+	}

+Your new area can also be used by existing components, e.g. the [api:GridFieldPrintButton]

+	:::php
+	new GridFieldPrintButton('my-component-area')

 ## Related